 Surface Transportation Board.

-To better reflect the current marketplace, the Surface Transportation Board (Board) is proposing to update one of the screening criteria used to create the “composite railroad” for the Board's annual cost-of-capital determination.
-Specifically, the Board proposes that one of its screening criteria now require a company's stock to be listed on either the New York Stock Exchange (NYSE) or the Nasdaq Stock Market (NASDAQ), rather than be listed on either the NYSE or American Stock Exchange (AMEX), as the AMEX is no longer in existence.
+The Surface Transportation Board (STB or Board) is adopting a final action to update one of the screening criteria used to create the “composite railroad” for the Board's annual cost-of-capital determination.
+This final action requires a company's stock to be listed on either the New York Stock Exchange (NYSE) or the Nasdaq Stock Market (NASDAQ), rather than on either the NYSE or American Stock Exchange (AMEX), as the AMEX no longer exists.

 Start Further Info

 Amy C. Ziehm, (202) 245-0391.
 Assistance for the hearing impaired is available through the Federal Information Relay Service (FIRS) at (800) 877-8339.